Synesthesia

 Both of Us Disgusted in My Insula:

-The Common Neural Basis of Seeing and Feeling Disgust
+The Common Neural Basis of Seeing and Feeling Disgust [pdf 194KB]

 Bruno Wicker, Christian Keysers, Jane Plailly, Jean-Pierre Royet Vittorio Gallese and Giacomo Rizzolatti.